microsoft/DirectXTK/README.md

 ## Release Notes

+* As of the September 2022 release, the library makes use of C++11 inline namespaces for differing types that have the same names in the DirectX 11 and DirectX 12 version of the *DirectX Tool Kit*.
+This provides a link-unique name such as ``DirectX::DX11::SpriteBatch`` that will appear in linker output messages.
+In most use cases, however, there is no need to add explicit ``DX11`` namespace resolution in client code.

 * Starting with the July 2022 release, the ``bool forceSRGB`` parameter for DDSTextureLoader ``Ex`` functions is now a ``DDS_LOADER_FLAGS`` typed enum bitmask flag parameter.
 This may have a *breaking change* impact to client code.
 Replace ``true`` with ``DDS_LOADER_FORCE_SRGB`` and ``false`` with ``DDS_LOADER_DEFAULT``.

 * As of the March 2022 release, legacy Xbox One XDK support requires the XDK April 2018 release or later.